Deland-Labs/dfinity-self-describing-standard/README.md

 ## About us

-   We are from ICP Deland team.
+   We are from Deland-Labs team.

    We are building a decentralized exchange based on Dfinity with Open Order Protocol.

    Offcial Website : [https://deland.one](https://deland.one)

-## Reference
+## References

 To learn more before you start working with Dfinity Self Describing Standard, see the following documentation available online: